 FASTBASE INC (OTC: FBSE) ANNOUNCES PLANS TO REDUCE AUTHORIZED SHARES

-/EIN News/ -- NEW YORK, Oct.
-03, 2022 (GLOBE NEWSWIRE) -- Fastbase Inc. (OTC: FBSE), one of the leading web analytics and data providers in the world, announced today that the Company is preparing the paperwork in order to reduce the current Authorized Share count from 1 billion to 200,000,000.
-This is a significant reduction that puts the Company’s share structure more in line with Company goals.
+NEW YORK, Oct.
+03, 2022 (GLOBE NEWSWIRE) -- Fastbase Inc. FBSE, one of the leading web analytics and data providers in the world, announced today that the Company is preparing the paperwork in order to reduce the current Authorized Share count from 1 billion to 200,000,000.
+This is a significant reduction that puts the Company's share structure more in line with Company goals.

 Fastbase Inc understands the value of reducing authorized share counts to increase shareholder value and to make the company more attractive for long term viability.